Updated: 30 June 2020

 In addition, the customer portal facilitates creation and review of signatures which form the basis for further automation in the feedback to end-users, as well as further use of qualified data in response to the detection of threats which happens outside of scope for the provided services.

 5 Managed analysis of suspicious emails

-The customer may purchase managed analysis directly from Secure Practice in cases where the customer has fewer than 250 licensed users, with a guaranteed response time of less than 4 hours within office hours (Monday through Friday, 08:00-16:00 CET).
+This service add-on can be purchased from Secure Practice with a guaranteed response time of less than 4 hours within office hours (Monday through Friday, 08:00-16:00 CET).

 6 Statistics for suspicious emails